 Should I trust the seller’s home inspection report?

 A seller may choose to pay for their own home inspection, but it’s up to you to do your own due diligence as a buyer.
-While you can certainly look at the seller’s home inspection report, it’s always best to get your own.
-Even brand-new homes may have defects that need to be addressed.
+While you can look at the seller’s home inspection report, it’s always better to get your own.
+Even brand-new homes may have defects that are not immediately obvious.
 Never count on the seller or their agent to provide you with an evaluation of the property you want to buy.
-By hiring a qualified home inspector, you can protect yourself and your hard-earned money.
+Protect yourself and your hard-earned money by hiring a qualified home inspector.

 Does a home inspection report expire?

 Getting a home inspection report is an important step in the home buying process.
 Make sure you read the report thoroughly and talk to your agent about any issues you see before making an offer.
-The Inspection Support Network is here to help make inspectors’ jobs easier.
-Visit our website to learn more about our inspection software features today.
+For home inspectors looking to provide a seamless home inspection process, from scheduling to report writing and delivery, the Inspection Support Network is here to make your job easier.